Causes of anemia

 • Chemistry panel:

-• Hyperglobulinemia: If electrophoresis was performed, one may see a polyclonal gammopathy (immune stimulation of some duration) and an increase in α1 (cats) or α2 (other species)-globulins if there is acute or ongoing inflammation (positive acute phase response).
-Fibrinogen may also be increased.
+• Hyperglobulinemia: If electrophoresis was performed, one may see a polyclonal gammopathy (from an acquired immune response) and an increase in α1 (cats) or α2 (other species)-globulins if there is acute or ongoing inflammation (positive acute phase response).
+Fibrinogen concentrations may also be increased if measured.

-• Hypoalbuminemia: Albumin may also be decreased because it is a negative acute phase protein.
+• Hypoalbuminemia: Albumin concentrations may be decreased because it is a negative acute phase protein.

 • Decreased iron, percentage saturation, total iron binding capacity (TIBC): Iron goes down acutely with inflammatory disease due to inflammatory cytokine induction of hepcidin.
 Transferrin (indirectly measured via TIBC) is a negative acute phase protein and will decrease (more slowly than iron) with inflammation.
-If iron is decreased and TIBC is normal, the percentage saturation of transferrin will be low.
-If iron and TIBC are low, the percentage saturation will be normal.
+If iron is decreased and the TIBC is normal, the percentage saturation of transferrin will be low.
+If iron and TIBC are both low, the percentage saturation will be normal (see table in interpretation of iron panels).

 • Increased acute phase proteins: Haptoglobin (all species), serum amyloid A (horses, dogs), C-reactive protein (dogs), α1-acid glycoprotein (cats, dogs).
 These can be measured directly and will go up with acute inflammation.